A creamy spicy light noodle bowl with chicken and veggies. Cauliflower lends a hand to…

 Why It’s A Smart Choice

 This recipe is a great way to eat more veggies.
+In general, stir fry is an excellent for that as many people who aren’t veggie fans, have no issues eating them fried with a delicious sauce.
 Each portion of this recipe has nearly 3 servings of vegetables!
 It also boasts more than 40g of protein.
 That might surprise you, since I only allotted half a chicken breast per person.
 This is just one example of how you can eat less meat but not suffer on the protein front!

 For the chicken